hallgrimur1471/cryptography_experiments/README.md

 # Breaking Cryptography

-This repository currently is being developed while I work on the [cryptopals crypto challenges](http://cryptopals.com) which are about breaking cryptographic systems.
+This repository currently is being developed while I work on the [cryptopals crypto challenges](http://cryptopals.com) which are about exploiting cryptographic systems.

-While solving the challenges I'm developing the python package 'drvn.cryptography' which contains cryptography utility functions and methods to exploit cryptographic systems.
+While solving the challenges I'm developing the python package 'drvn.cryptography' which contains cryptography exploit utility functions.

 Here is a quick summary of what kind of exploits I have worked on in the challenges: